Skidamek/AutoModpack/README.md

 - Auto copy mods from mods installed on servers to modpack.
 - Config

-# How to install
+# How to use

-Download the latest version of the mod from [here](https://github.com/Skidamek/AutoModpack/releases/download/latest/AutoModpack.jar).
+At first download the latest version of the mod from [here](https://github.com/Skidamek/AutoModpack/releases/download/latest/AutoModpack.jar).

 You need also download the fabric api if using fabric or Quilt Standard Libraries (QSL) if using quilt.